mauroccm/imgAnalysis/README.md

 ![](./figures/getBorderFigure.png)

 #### jaccardIndex
-This macro calculate the Jaccard Index ([JI](https://en.wikipedia.org/wiki/Jaccard_index)) between two images binary images and retunrs the value in the log window.
+This macro calculate the Jaccard Index ([JI](https://en.wikipedia.org/wiki/Jaccard_index)) between two images binary images and returns the value in the log window.

 ![](./figures/jaccardIndexFigure.png)

 ***
-### Instalation
+### Installation

 0. Close ImageJ/Fiji (if it's open) and dowload (or clone) the master ZIP file.
+1. Create `ETT/` folder inside the ImageJ/Fiji macros folder.
-1. Unzip the `imgAnalysis-master.zip` file in your `Fiji.app/macros/` directory.
-This should create a new `./imgAnalysis-master/` folder in your macros directory.
+2. Unzip all the `imgAnalysis-master.zip` files in your recently created `Fiji.app/macros/ETT/` directory.
-2. Start Fiji.
+3. Start ImageJ/Fiji.
-3. Go to _Plugins > Macros > Install..._ and select the `ETT/ETT.ijm` file in your `macros` folder.
+4. Go to _Plugins > Macros > Install..._ and select the `Fiji.app/macros/ETT.ijm` file in your `macros` folder.

 ***
 ### License